bracketclub/bracket-data/README.md

 - NBA `nba`: `[2016]`

-## Contributing

-Feel free to open any pull requests or issues.
-This is the basis of [tweetyourbracket.com](http://tweetyourbracket.com), but outside of that, I don't think it has gotten a lot of use.
-If there is a way to make this better, I am eager to hear it.

 ## Anything else?

 If this is interesting to you, I think you should follow [@tweetthebracket](https://twitter.com/tweetthebracket) on Twitter.
 There are also a lot of other bracket related modules on our [GitHub organization page](https://github.com/tweetyourbracket).